ObidjonJoraboyev/photo_opener/README.md

 -->

-If you are looking for a package to open and zoom in or out images, this package is for you

-## Features
+## 📸 Photo Opener

-This package allows you to open your images on a large screen and zoom in or out.
+A Flutter package to open and zoom images with smooth gestures and customizable UI.
+Perfect for displaying images in full-screen mode with pinch-to-zoom functionality.

+## ✨ Features
+🖼 Open images in a full-screen viewer

+🔍 Zoom in/out with smooth pinch gestures

+🌈 Customizable colors, paddings, and styles

+📜 Support for multiple images with swipe

+🌐 Works with local assets or network images

-## Review
+## 📷 Preview

 ![Demo](https://raw.githubusercontent.com/ObidjonJoraboyev/photo_opener/main/gif/example.gif)

-## Usage
+## 📖 Usage

 ```dart
 import 'package:flutter/cupertino.dart';